 You can reduce the risk of complications, including infection or a reaction to the anesthesia, by closely following your surgeon’s instructions both before and after surgery.

 Minor complications include double or blurred vision for a few days, temporary swelling at the corner of the eyelids, and a slight asymmetry in healing or scarring.
 In addition, tiny whiteheads, which may appear after your stitches are taken out, can easily be removed by your blepharoplasty surgeon with a very fine needle.

 Major complications can include difficulty closing one’s eyes during sleep, a condition which, in rare cases, may be permanent.
 Another very rare complication called ectropion, a pulling down of the lower lids, may require further surgery.

 Most of our blepharoplasty patients look and feel revitalized.
 While the surgery will not remove all your wrinkles, you will certainly have a more alert and youthful look.

 Your scars will eventually fade to a thin, nearly invisible white line, although they may remain slightly pink for six months or more after surgery.

-To see more procedure results, visit our before and after gallery.
+To see more procedure results, visit our photo galleries.

 An eyelid lift, though frequently a necessary procedure, is not usually paid for under provincial health plans, OHIP, or corporate group benefit plans.
 Because costs can vary so much based on many factors we do not publish figures on our website or in brochures, but most people are pleasantly surprised to learn the real cost of an eyelid lift.
 Consultations at The Plastic Surgery Clinic are free, and during this time you will be able to speak one-on-one with an expert surgeon who will be able to give you an accurate estimate of what your eyelid lift will cost.

-To find out more about the cost of an eyelid lift, please contact us by phone or e-mail or by filling out the Request for Information form on the right.
+To find out more about the cost of an eyelid lift, please contact us by phone or e-mail or by filling out the Request for Information form below.